-The Karl Morris Scholarship is for students enrolled in the Bachelor of Commerce or dual degree program with a major in financial planning.
+The Karl Morris Scholarship is for students enrolled in the Bachelor of Commerce or dual degree program with a major in financial planning or the Bachelor of Applied Financial Advice(1612).
 The Scholarship is aimed at helping those students who demonstrate talent, but are financially disadvantaged, to realise their full potential.

 Maximum value is $5,000 payable in instalments.